califyn/webtoon-llm-analysis/README.md

 ### Thoughts on the Cohere API

 It was very easy to use, which I really like.
 As promised, you can pretty much plug and play.
-On the other hand, it seemed a bit unwieldy to customize at all, or to ask the model to look for things in particular rather than just embedding (it would have been fun to try to ask it to rate quality, for example.)
+On the other hand, it seemed a bit unwieldy to customize at all, or to ask the model to look for things in particular rather than just embedding (it would have been fun to try to ask it to rate quality, for example, although at that point I might just be pointing out general limitations of LLMs and not Cohere's platform.)
 Perhaps that'd be possible with a generative model.